-Ultrasound is a common prenatal procedure used even in low-risk pregnancies to confirm your due date or assess your baby’s health.
-If there are any concerns that your baby may be at risk, ultrasound can help provide the information your doctor needs to give you the best possible prenatal care.
+Ultrasound is a common prenatal procedure used even in low-risk pregnancies to confirm your due date or evaluate your baby’s health.
+If there are any concerns that your baby may be at risk, ultrasound can help provide the information your healthcare provider needs to give you the best possible prenatal care.

 During ultrasound, high-frequency sound waves pass through your body and your baby.
 You can’t hear the sound waves, but the ultrasound equipment can.
-It converts them to a visual image on a monitor, allowing you and your doctor to “see” the baby inside your uterus.
+It converts them to a visual image on a monitor.
+This allows you and your healthcare provider to “see” the baby inside your uterus.

-While you lie down on the examination table, a layer of gel or oil is applied to your abdomen so the sound waves more easily reach your baby.
-Then the transducer is slowly moved back and forth over your abdomen.
+While you lie down on the exam table, a layer of gel or oil is applied to your stomach so the sound waves more easily reach your baby.
+Then the transducer is slowly moved back and forth over your stomach.
 The procedure is painless and takes less than half an hour.

 The transducer is covered with a condom or other sterile latex shield.
 Then it is inserted, like a tampon, into your vagina.
-You should have little discomfort during the test, which usually takes less than half an hour to complete.
+You should have little discomfort during the test.
+It usually takes less than half an hour to complete.

-Before the test, you may be asked to empty your bladder or drink liquids so you have a full bladder.
-A full bladder may cause temporary discomfort, but gives a “landmark” to locate your uterus.
+An empty bladder is necessary for a transvaginal ultrasound.
+For a stomach ultrasound, you may be asked to drink liquids so you have a full bladder.
+This may cause temporary discomfort, but gives a “landmark” to locate your uterus.
 It also helps make the image clearer.